 Proposed as a telescope for neutrino astronomy, deployment of IceCube optical modules into the ice began in 2005.
 The last of the 5160 digital optical modules (DOMs) which make up the 86-string IceCube detector, were deployed in late 2010.
 The above event display is of a neutrino event that occurred in the ice, sending a muon upward through the detector.
 IceCube is now running in this configuration and has discovered exciting astrophysical neutrino events.

 We joined IceCube because the detector can also be used for particle physics studies that are well-aligned with out interests.
 Our first analysis, performed jointly with the University of Wisconsin IceCube Collaborators, was a sterile neutrino search.
 The signature of a sterile neutrino in IceCube is a resonant depletion of up-going muon neutrinos in the TeV energy range, caused by matter effects as the neutrino propagates through the Earth.
 The resonance will occur at a specific energy and zenith angle which depends on the oscillation parameters.
 You can learn all about this in Ben Jones' thesis here.
-The result has been submitted to PRL and is available here from arXiv.
+The result was submitted to PRL and is now a TOPCIT 100+: arXiv:1605.01990.
+The plots above show the final result.
+We are following this up!
+We have an analysis with more than an order of magnitude more statistics.
+This will be Spencer Axani's thesis result.